Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Pack Layers

-Don’t let the Colorado seasons fool you – you can easily find yourself sweating on the winter slopes and freezing out on the lake in summer.
-Be ready for the Rocky Mountain weather by bringing plenty of moisture-wicking, breathable layers that you can easily take off and pile on as the weather gets warmer or colder.
+Don’t let the Colorado seasons fool you — you can easily find yourself sweating on the winter slopes and freezing out on the lake in summer.
+Be ready for the weather by bringing plenty of moisture-wicking, breathable layers that you can easily take off and pile on.

-For more advice on what to pack for Colorado weather, be sure to check out these Colorado packing list tips!
+For more advice on what to bring on your trip, be sure to check out our Colorado packing list!

 Is Keystone a good place for beginners?

-Keystone, Colorado is a good place for beginner skiers.
-There are a variety of green runs on the mountain and classes catering to both kids and adults.
-The resort is easy to navigate, so it’s not intimidating for a first-time skier.
+Keystone is a good place for beginner skiers.
+There are easy-to-load magic carpet lifts and gondolas, a variety of green runs, and classes catering to both kids and adults.
+New skiers and snowboarders may want to stay in Mountain House, which is closest to the ski school.

 Is Keystone a party town?

 Keystone is not considered a party town.
-There are plenty of bars, brewpubs, and places to get a delicious apres-ski cocktail.
-However, there aren’t a lot of nightclubs or places to hang out into the early hours of the morning.
+There are plenty of bars and brewpubs with après-ski drinks, especially in River Run Village.
+However, there aren’t nightclubs or places to hang out in the early hours of the morning.
+Expect more of a family-friendly atmosphere.

 What is there to do in Keystone if you don’t ski?